Prashant328/StickyWithContextMenu/README.md

    name- default/editable text for Sticky mode- To control mode (view/edit) of Sticky (default mode- view)

-3. If inupt field is focused of any Sticky item then on press of enter buton from keybord, edit mode will be changed to view mode.
+3. If inupt textarea field is focused of any Sticky item then on press of enter buton from keybord, edit mode will be changed to view mode.